And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 There's not enough government running around to fix these things.

-Oh, oh, you gotta hear a soundbite.
+The federal government now, oh, oh, you got to hear a soundbite.

-Gotta hear a soundbite.
+You got to hear a soundbite.

-I promise the soundbite.
+I promise a soundbite.

 Here it is.

-This is what he means to say if he loses.
+This is what he means to say, if he loses.

-Now who's we?
+Now, who's we?

 We may be passing on an America to our children that's less prosperous.